MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Set-up-the-lab-environment-for-AD-FS-in-Windows-Server-2012-R2.md

 ## <a name="BKMK_4"></a>Step 2: Configure the federation server \(ADFS1\) by using Device Registration Service
 To set up another virtual machine, install  Windows Server 2012 R2  and connect it to the domain **contoso.com**.
 Set up the computer after you have joined it to the domain, and then proceed to install and configure the AD FS role.

-For a video, see [Active Directory Federation Services How\-To Video Series: Installing an AD FS Server Farm](http://technet.microsoft.com/video/dn469436).
+For a video, see [Active Directory Federation Services How-To Video Series: Installing an AD FS Server Farm](http://technet.microsoft.com/video/dn469436).

 ### Install a server SSL certificate
 You must install a server Secure Socket Layer \(SSL\) certificate on the ADFS1 server in the local computer store.
 The certificate MUST have the following attributes: